PSGui/DEAPC/README.md

 # DEAPC
-Desenvolvimento de Aplicações Computacionais - Cadeira ISEP
+Computer Apps Development - Class at ISEP

 Here is a small preview of an initiation to a web development project in which we had the task of creating a functional website using PHP, SQLite and Apache as well as using HTML and CSS